piyush-98/piyush-98.github.io/_posts/2019-02-06-SIgnature Recognition.md

 The post is written about an AI model which can predict the forgery and  genuineness of a Signature sample . <br>

 ## Problem Statement
-In organizations like banks where the Authenticity of the signature of a person is very important , there still doesn't exist any autonomous system which can predict frorgery of a signature .
+In organizations like banks where the Authenticity of the signature of a person is very important , there still doesn't exist any autonomous system which can predict forgery of a signature .

 Artificial Intelligence is the field of computer science that emphasizes on creating intelligent systems and through which a machine can learn making decisions , I have been working in this field for a while ,so i decided to solve this problem with the help of some knowledge that i have been able gain in past few years.

 ## The Idea

 In organizations like banks , they basically have the database of every customer hence i made my model accordingly .
 So let's dive into the technicalities now .